 However, this form of therapy may result in a more expensive treatment.
 Patients must be custom fitted in order to use an effective oral appliance.
 Over the counter purchases of mouthguards are not recommended.

 Dr. McCoy’s Approach to Sleep Apnea Treatment –

 The Vivos System is a unique treatment for individuals who have a narrow or compromised airway.
 The Vivos System is a proprietary, non-invasive, non-surgical treatment protoco.
 Underdeveloped upper and lower jaws will cause the airway to be narrow or constricted resulting in impaired breathing during sleep.
 The Vivos System works to correct the underlying problem by enabling the jaws to expand to their proper position.

-At Progressive Family & Cosmetic Dentistry, we address obstructive sleep apnea in a disciplined manner.
+At Progressive Dentistry, Sleep & Wellness, we address obstructive sleep apnea in a disciplined manner.
 In our two-step approach, patients who have symptoms of OSA are first screened with a simple overnight pulse oximeter test.
 This exam provides Dr. McCoy with an analysis of your sleeping heart rate and blood oxygen levels, which indicate how well you breathe as you sleep.

 Although this exam isn’t an official diagnosis, it helps guide Dr. McCoy by allowing him to analyze the patient’s breathing and determine whether an individual has OSA.
 As the results of your test are made available the next morning, our Glen Mills sleep apnea specialist can quickly evaluate your results and forward them to your physician for further testing.